Inception-framework/debugger/README.md

 # <a name="Description"></a>Description

-This design is a simple AXI-AXI bridge with two slave AXI ports, one master AXI port, two several internal registers, a 4-bits input connected to the 4 slide-switches, a 4-bits output connected to the 4 LEDs and a one bit command input connected to the rightmost push-button (BTN0):
+This design is a simple AXI-to-AXI bridge for Zynq cores (`sab4z`) with two slave AXI ports, one master AXI port, two internal registers, a 4-bits input connected to the 4 slide-switches, a 4-bits output connected to the 4 LEDs and a one bit command input connected to the rightmost push-button (BTN0):

                                                              +---+
                                                              |DDR|